 - Don’t Give In

 Remaining firm on your stance is crucial.
-Even if it is at a crowded store in front of hundreds of people, most parents are going to want you not to give in to the behavior.
+Even if it is at a crowded store in front of hundreds of people, most parents are going to want you not to give in to the behaviour.
 Address the issue by staying calm all while maintaining your stance.

 This method works great for young children.
 Place them in a quiet spot where they need to sit and think about their actions.
 With my children I gave them a minute for how old they were; 2 yrs old- 2 minutes timeout.